argentinardo/multiplica/README.md

 ```
 ### Use
 ```
-just select color and automatically is copied to windows clipboard
+just select color and automatically is copied to  clipboard
 ```